Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Little Help Goes a Long Way

 Of course, then came the time to piece it all together.
 I dove right in, and let me tell you, trying to line up all those angles?!
 I was like a juggler at a circus, balancing too many things at once.
-I even called my buddy Tim who had a bit more , and when he stopped by, he just chuckled at my setup.
+I even called my buddy Tim who had a bit more experience, and when he stopped by, he just chuckled at my setup.
 “Man, you’re gonna need a square for this part.”
 And folks, let me tell you, I’d never even owned a square until that day.

 I actually laughed when I realized how much easier my project became once I used that simple tool.
 The way the wood just fit together?
-It felt like a little gift from the universe.
-And I was so proud when I finally had my pretty little coffee table, even if there were a few gaps and maybe a bit of glue that oozed out more than I expected.
+It felt like a little from the universe.
+And I was so proud when I finally had my pretty little coffee table, even if there were a few gaps and maybe a bit of that oozed out more than I expected.

 The Sweet Sound of Victory